EpicEric/sandhole/book/src/faq.md

 ENTRYPOINT [ "/sandhole" ]
 ```

-If you don't need the [HTTPS login API functionality](./configuration.md#alternative-authentication-with-password), you can skip mounting the certificates directory, and just use the plain Docker image.
+However, if you don't intend to use the [HTTPS login API functionality](./configuration.md#alternative-authentication-with-password), you can skip using certificates entirely.